What is soil?

 The organic matter content of a soil depends on the rates of organic matter addition and decomposition.
-Soil micro-organisms are the primary agents responsible for the decomposition of organic matter such as plant residues.
-Initially, the sugars, starch and certain proteins are readily attacked by a number of different micro-organisms.
-The more resistant structural components of the cell wall are decomposed relatively slowly.
+Soil microorganisms are responsible for the decomposition of organic matter such as plant residues.
+Initially, the sugars, starch and certain proteins are readily attacked by a number of different microorganisms.
+The more resistant structural components of the cell wall decompose relatively slowly.
 The less easily decomposed compounds, such as lignin and tannin, impart a dark colour to soils containing a significant organic matter content.

 The soil contains numerous organisms ranging from microscopic bacteria to large soil animals such as earthworms.
-The soil micro-organisms include bacteria, fungi, actinomycetes, algae, protozoa and nematodes.
+The soil microorganisms include:

 Under some circumstances soil organisms compete with plants for nutrients.

 Bacteria are the smallest and most numerous microorganisms in the soil.
 They make an important contribution to organic matter decomposition, nitrogen fixation and the transformation of nitrogen and sulphur.

 The fungi and actinomycetes contribute beneficially to organic matter decomposition.
 The group of large soil animals includes earthworms, which incorporate organic matter into the soil as well as improving aeration and drainage by means of their channels.

 Some soil fungi, nematodes, and insects feed on roots and lateral shoots to the detriment of plants.